- If you cannot make the payments, they will take your car away from you.

 Legally, WITHOUT a reaffirmation agreement the lender can repossess your car, even if the car payments are current.
-However, at this writing, the only companies who do are Ford Motor Credit & Jaguar Credit & California Coast Credit Union.
+This is because filing the Bankruptcy is considered a Default of the car loan even if you are current on your payments.
+However, at this writing, the only companies who do repossess cars after bankruptcies where there are no reaffirmation agreements are Ford Motor Credit & Jaguar Credit & California Coast Credit Union.
 I cannot promise that other companies will not change their policies and begin behaving like Ford.
 Most Importantly, without the reaffirmation agreement, the lender CANNOT collect a deficiency against you if they do take the car.

 WITH a reaffirmation agreement, as long as the payments are current, then they cannot take the car just as before the bankruptcy.
 However, just as before the bankruptcy, if you get behind in payments they will take the car AND sue you for a deficiency balance.